Relaxation dynamics of an unlike spin pair system: Discussions

 where the parameter $h_{3}$ was introduced in Eq. (\ref{eq:CoefficientH3}).

-To verify the effectiveness of those magnetization solutions, we explore the experimental setup introduced by Solomon \cite{solomon1955,bloembergen1948}, the anhydrous hydrofluoric acid at a static magnetic field strength of $0.705$ T, as detailed in Ref. \cite{bloembergen1948}.
+To verify the effectiveness of those magnetization solutions, we explore the experimental setup introduced by Solomon \cite{bloembergen1948,solomon1955}, the anhydrous hydrofluoric acid at a static magnetic field strength of $0.705$ T, as detailed in Ref. \cite{bloembergen1948}.
 Solomon highlighted two characteristic times $T_{1} = 1.27$s and $D_{1}=2.55$s.
-In this discussion, we use those time values to generate some data points (see magenta dots on the left side of Fig. \ref{fig:LongitudinalMagnetization}) and emulate the measurement of the Fluorine longitudinal magnetization.
+In this discussion, we use those time values to generate some data points (see magenta dots on the left side of Fig. \ref{fig:LongitudinalMagnetization}, and emulate the measurement of the Fluorine longitudinal magnetization.

-Without loss of generality, we consider the Fluorine (Hydrogen) nuclei as the $I$ ($S$) specie, Eq. (\ref{MagnetizationZAdimenEspecieIInversionSnuclei}) must be rewritten to match the mathematical expression found in the caption of Fig. 4 of Ref. \cite{solomon1955}, denoted by
+Without loss of generality, we consider the Fluorine (Hydrogen) nuclei as the $I$ ($S$) species, Eq. (\ref{MagnetizationZAdimenEspecieIInversionSnuclei}) must be rewritten to match the mathematical expression found in the caption of Fig. 4 of Ref. \cite{solomon1955}, denoted by